 Our ways of working

 CEO Alison Rose recently talked to colleagues about our future ways of working.
-Here you can read what she said and watch a short animation explaining our new framework.
+Read her speech here.

 "Welcome everyone, and thank you for joining today’s discussion on our future ways of working.
 I know that this topic is at the front of everyone’s minds – so thank you to all the colleagues and teams across the bank who have been helping to shape the way we’ll work in the future, and the framework we’ll explore today.

 We had already signposted that we will be moving to a hybrid way of working, with ‘freedom in a framework’.
 This is intended to provide the right balance of flexibility, accountability, collaboration and customer service.

 This is our opportunity to combine the best of how we operated pre-COVID, with everything we’ve learned over the last year.
 Maintaining relentless focus on customer need – and working as One Bank to better leverage and streamline the support we provide.

 We have a critical role to play in supporting a strong, sustainable, equitable economic recovery – and we will do this by balancing the needs of all our stakeholders…Customers, communities and colleagues.

 Throughout the pandemic, we found the right flexibility and approach to managing risk, so that we were there for those who depend on us – when they needed us most…Thank you for all your hard work in achieving this; delivering on our strategy and continuing to create a relationship bank, for a digital world.